That Girl Lay Lay (TV series): Season 1 (2021)

-Season 2 (2022–23)
+Season 2 (2022–24)

 Broadcast

 The first season is available to stream on Netflix as of January 21, 2022.
+The series was added to Paramount+ on February 2, 2023.
+However, it was removed on March 28, 2024.
 The second season was added to Netflix on February 23, 2023.

 Reception

+Critical response

+Angelica Guarino of Common Sense Media gave the series a 4 out of 5 stars, stating that "technically, the show is sound: it has an engaging premise, a diverse cast, traditional sitcom conventions, and a bright and colorful set."